 Simpol's policy content will, when the time comes, be developed by citizens via processes to be hosted by each national Simpol organisation, and overseen by the International Simultaneous Policy Organisation.
 These processes would be launched only once sufficient support in principle for Simpol was forthcoming from politicians around the world.

 Should that point be reached, these policy development processes will allow supporters in each country to design, propose and refine Simpol's policies.
 For this, they may draw on proposals from NGOs, politicians, think-tanks or on those provided by their own chosen experts.

 This would be followed by an international negotiation to arrive at a final set of measures to be implemented by nations globally and simultaneously.
 Prior to implementation, citizens in democratic countries would be invited to confirm their agreement.

-- Flexible: The policies would remain open to revision at all times until the point of implementation so ensuring they are fully appropriate for then-prevailing world conditions
+- Flexible: The policies remain open to revision at all times until the point of implementation so ensuring they are fully appropriate for then-prevailing world conditions;

 - Democratic: Supporters joining the campaign after the launch of the policy development process would still have the opportunity to contribute until final policies had been internationally negotiated and agreed.